 A Medicare Advantage HMO is a different option from the Original Medicare.

-Original Medicare can be used at any doctor or hospital that accepts Medicare.
+Original Medicare is used by any doctor or hospital that accepts Medicare.
 After your deductible, Original Medicare pays at 80% coinsurance for Part B services, leaving the Medicare beneficiary with an out-of-pocket responsibility of 20%.

 With a Medicare Advantage HMO plan, most services have only a small co-pay or coinsurance assigned to the beneficiary.